Kiran Manandhar

-Kiran Manandhar (born 1957) is a Nepalese artist, who was the founding chancellor of Nepal Academy of Fine Arts from 2010 to 2014.
+Kiran Manandhar (born 1957) is a Nepalese painter, who was the founding chancellor of the Nepal Academy of Fine Arts from 2010 to 2014.
 He is considered one of the pioneering Nepalese abstract expressionist painters.

 Early life

 Manandhar was born in 1957 (2013 BS) in Kathmandu, Nepal, to father Purna Man Manandhar and mother Bishnu Devi.
 His father was a mechanic at the Royal Palace.
 Manandhar was interested in art from childhood.
 He completed his secondary level education from Juddhodaya Public High School.

 Painting career

 Once while he was making sand sculptures on the bank of Bisnumati River, the artist Chandra Man Singh Maskey noticed his work and appreciated it.
 Maskey gave Manandhar his card and asked him to visit at his place.
 Manandhar learnt painting related to landscapes, portraits and still life for two years before he was handed to Ramananda Joshi, another prominent Nepalese artist.
 He studied oil painting with Joshi for the next three years.